 Before handing over your money take the time to:

 - Pay for a full mechanical inspection so you can have an objective assessment of the vehicle’s condition.
 Don’t just accept the word of the previous owner’s.
-This is where many buyers are caught out, particularly when purchasing at auction or online.
+This is where many buyers are caught out, particularly when purchasing a second hand vehicle privately at auction or online.
+Often referred to as 100 Point Mechanical and Safety inspection, these checks can be arranged through reputable car mechanics and can often uncover issues that make it worth the cost (approximately $300).

 - Use the Personal Property and Security Register (PPSR) to find out if the vehicle has money still owing on it, has previously been written off or is stolen.